© 2026 Peoria Public Radio

 Suicides

 WCBU does not cover suicides, except in an extreme circumstance to be decided on a case-by-case basis.
-We do not report on bridge jumpers, of which there are several a year.
 The wider trends of increasing/decreasing suicides and behavioral health resources in the area and their efficacy are newsworthy, but singling out families by focusing on individual instances of people taking their own lives does not necessarily serve this goal or provide the required sensitivity.

 Courts

 If WCBU names an arrestee/defendant, it has an obligation to report on the resolution to their criminal case.
 WCBU’s News Director (or designee) shall maintain a list of active cases involving named defendants that includes the frequency of checks on their current status.
-WCBU will then, at minimum, report on the resolution of their case (plea, verdict, dropped).
+WCBU will then, at minimum, report on the resolution of their case -- typically whether charges were dropped, or the defendant was acquitted, or their sentence if convicted.

 Sourcing